chipguyhere/RuggedPaxCompanion/README.md

 The motion detector program doesn't require a feature code -- it's active any time a door program is active, or a relay program that references the motion detector.

+The motion detector program will prevent the motion detector from cutting power to the lock for the first 20 seconds after a door is closed.
+This is so a person closing the door (and ensuring it closed correctly) doesn't inadvertently release the door again by walking away from it.

 ## Door lock
 Connect this to Relay 1 (J8).
 It's best to use the "normally closed" connection.
-The motion detector and door program will energize this relay when unlocking the door is desired due to motion detection.
+The motion detector and door program will energize this relay to cut power to the lock when motion is detected under the appropriate conditions.

+When using this feature, you'll want to wire your motion detector relay so that it tells the board when motion is detected, instead of directly cutting power to the lock.
+This will allow the board to limit when the motion detector is allowed to unlock the door, and avoid it immediately unlocking doors that a person intends to lock.

 ## Relay program
 This feature allows you to configure any of the 4 onboard relays to mirror some sensed